 U.5 Data Transfer

-Data is sent on the SCTP channels as per clause 6.6 / draft-ietf-rtcweb-data-channel [110].
+Data is sent on the SCTP streams (as used as data channels) as per clause 6.6 / draft-ietf-rtcweb-data-channel [110].

-U.6 Closure
+U.6 Data Channel Closure

-SCTP channels may be closed using the procedures of clause 6.7 / draft-ietf-rtcweb-data-channel [110].
+Data channels may be closed using the procedures of clause 6.7 / draft-ietf-rtcweb-data-channel [110], which might result effectively in a reset of the associated SCTP stream.

 For data channels established via the out-of-band method, a OpenLogicalChannel removing the dataChannelProfile information for the relevant data channel may also be sent indicating the closure of the data channel.

-The SCTP association may be closed as a result of a CloseLogicalChannel message.
-The individual SCTP channels should be reset as per clause 6.7 / draft-ietf-rtcweb-data-channel [110] before the transport association is removed.
+The SCTP association may be shut down as a result of a CloseLogicalChannel message.
+The individual SCTP streams should be reset as per clause 6.7 / draft-ietf-rtcweb-data-channel [110] before the SCTP association is removed (i.e., shut down triggered).

 [End Proposed Correction]